darianrosebrook/deduper/README.md

 ## Contributing

 We welcome contributions!
-This project represents a comprehensive implementation of duplicate detection best practices.
+This project implements duplicate detection best practices with a focus on correctness, safety, and transparency.

 ### **Development Setup**
 1. Fork the repository